 If you haven’t cleaned out bounced email addresses from your account before it might take a bit of time — depending on how many subscribers you have — but it’s easy with Constant Contact’s “Recommended for Removal” notations.

 To get started, export your email report on bounced emails.
 Then, correct and update any addresses that may have bounced due to typos and resend an email to those addresses.
-Once you’ve gotten that done, go ahead and remove those addresses from your list that have a hard bounce.
+Once you’ve gotten that done, go ahead and clean up those addresses from your email list that have a hard bounce.

 After that, it’s just a matter of checking your reports and quickly cleaning out any recurring or hard email bounces each time you send out an email campaign.

-Keeping up with your email bounces will ensure you’re getting the most out of your email marketing efforts!
+Keeping up with your email bounces will ensure you’re getting the most out of your email marketing campaign!